-Ethnic Studies programs began appearing on college campuses in the late 1960s as a way of amplifying the history and culture of African, Asian, Latino, and Native Americans in the United States.
-By the mid 1980s, it became obvious that the study of race and ethnicity, while indelibly linked to Ethnic Studies, also bears an intellectual tradition distinct from Ethnic Studies, and therefore required its own place in academia.
-The minor in Ethnicity and Race at Lang promotes rigorous academic inquiry into the critical role issues pertaining to race and ethnicity have played in academic, artistic, and political discourses in the United States and abroad.
+Ethnic Studies programs began appearing on college campuses in the late 1960s, with the aim of exploring the history and culture of African, Asian, Latino, and Native Americans in the United States.
+By the mid-1980s, it had become obvious that the study of race and ethnicity, while indelibly linked to ethnic studies, has its own intellectual tradition, distinct from that of ethnic studies, and thus required its own place in academia.
+The minor in Ethnicity and Race promotes rigorous academic inquiry into the critical role race and ethnicity have played in academic, artistic, and political discourses in the United States and abroad.

-Ethnicity and Race provides an opportunity for students to take a course of study that supplements their academic major.
-It is an interdisciplinary area of study, which draws from courses offered across the university.
+Ethnicity and Race enables students to take a course of study that supplements their academic major.
+It is an interdisciplinary area of study that draws on courses offered across the university.
 Lang students investigate the nuances of race and ethnicity within the humanities and social sciences.
-This is a guided study in how the humanities and social sciences have impacted, reflected upon, and set the course for debates on race and ethnicity through the arts, philosophy, and public policy.
+The program is a guided study of the way the humanities and social sciences have affected, reflected upon, and set the course for debates on race and ethnicity through the arts, philosophy, and public policy.

 Requirements for the Minor in Ethnicity and Race

-Ethnicity and Race is an interdisciplinary area of study, which draws from courses offered across the university.
+Ethnicity and Race is an interdisciplinary area of study that draws on courses offered across the university.
 Undergraduate students from any division can elect this academic minor.
-To fulfill the requirements for the minor, students take six courses, guided by an advisor:
+To fulfill the requirements for the minor, students take five courses, guided by an advisor:

 - Two introductory courses